 a.
 Claims are accompanied by evidence of the date of purchase, such as a Sales Receipt, showing that the product was bought within 12 months prior to the date of claim.

 b.
 The product was correctly assembled and operated in accordance with the manufacturer’s instructions and used solely for domestic purposes.

 c.
 The defect was not due to accident, misuse, unauthorised modification or inexpert repair.

 d.
 Consumable parts, such as fuses in plugs, lawnmower and trimmer blades, trimmer lines and anything which requires routine replacement are excluded from the scope of the guarantee.

-The Flymo Robotic Mower 1200R comes with a two year warranty.
+Flymo robotic lawn mowers come with a two year warranty.
 All of our warranty periods start from the date of purchase.
 All claims made against the manufacturer's warranty must be supported by proof of purchase i.e. receipt of purchase.

 *Applicable on products purchased from 1st January 2019

 The service agent has advised that my Flymo product Is not covered by warranty

 The Authorised Service Agent must have identified tell-tale signs of impact damage such as, chips in the lawnmower blade, sheared bolt or damaged impeller etc. Should you feel the service agent has misdiagnosed the cause of fault you can take the machine for a second opinion.

 My guarantee has ended, why should I have to pay for the total cost of the repair when it is a manufacturing fault?